-Conserve and ensure the continued viability of the town's native plants, animals and natural communities.
+Conserve and ensure the continued viability of the town's native plants, animals and natural communities through the following actions.

 - a.
 Enhance the Inventory of the town's important natural communities, wildlife habitat and habitat connectors and add other significant information missing from the Inventory. - b.
 Create 'Special Features Overlay Map' to guide development decisions on projects that could otherwise fragment forest blocks and significant habitat connectors.
-Promote and support efforts by landowners, land trusts, state and federal agencies, and other organizations to conserve corridors, important habitats and the locations of rare and uncommon species. - c.
+Promote and support efforts by

+- landowners, land trusts, state and federal agencies, and other organizations to conserve corridors, important habitats and the locations of rare and uncommon species. - c.
 Encourage landowner participation in state, federal and other conservation programs.

-Maintain and, where necessary, improve the quality of Cornwall's groundwater, surface waters and wetlands.
+Maintain and, where necessary, improve the quality of Cornwall's groundwater, surface waters and wetlands through the following actions.